Skip to main content

 Cedar Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 21 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Cedar Lake covers 187 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Cedar Lake ranks 7 of 34 in Iron County, putting it in the upper tier of locally monitored lakes.
+Cedar Lake ranks 6 of 33 in Iron County, putting it in the upper tier of locally monitored lakes.

 No invasive species are currently listed at Cedar Lake — the lake remains off the Wisconsin infested-waters roster.
 The fishery includes walleye alongside the lake's other 6 documented species — a notable draw for Wisconsin anglers.
 A documented public access point at Cedar Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.